markterweele/windows-itpro-docs/windows/security/identity-protection/hello-for-business/includes/expiration.md

 > PIN expiration is not supported on:
 >
 > - Devices with [Enhanced Security Settings (ESS)](/windows-hardware/design/device-experiences/windows-hello-enhanced-sign-in-security) enabled, since Windows Hello uses Virtualization-based Security (VBS) to isolate credentials.
-> - Starting with Windows 11, version 24H2, on all devices that have with VBS enabled.
+> - Starting with Windows 11, version 24H2, on all devices that have VBS enabled.